Event-Aware Prompt Learning for Dynamic Graphs: Proposed Method:

 where $a$ is a node connected with node $v$ at time $t$, and $b$ is a node disconnected from node $v$ at time $t$. $\tau > 0$ is a temperature hyperparameter.

 For temporal node classification, consider a labeled set $\mathcal{D}_\text{down} = \{(v_1, y_1, t_1), (v_2, y_2, t_2), \ldots\}$, where each $v_i$ denotes a node, and $y_i \in Y$ is the class label of $v_i$ at time $t_i$.
-We define the downstream loss $\bL(\mathcal{D}; \vec{p}_e, \vec{p}_{\text{dy}})=$
+We define the downstream loss $\bL(\mathcal{D}; \vec{p}_\text{e}, \vec{p}_{\text{dy}})=$

 where $\text{sim}(\cdot)$ is a similarity calculation function, here we use cosine similarity. $\bar{{\vec{h}}}_{t_i, y}$ is the class $y$'s prototype embeddings \cite{liu2023graphprompt} at time $t_i$, obtained by averaging the embeddings of examples in class $y$ at time $t_i$.
+In all downstream settings, we optimize only the prompt parameters in $\mathtt{EvPro}$ and the event-importance prompt (i.e., $\vec{p}_\text{e}$ and $\vec{p}_{\text{dy}}$), while keeping the pre-trained dynamic graph encoder frozen.